daniel-feldhaus/sound-and-music-portfolio/code/interpolator/README.md

     * -k, --pitch           Enable pitch processing.

 ### Examples:

+Example instructions and results can be found in the [examples](./examples/) folder.
+The letters at the end of each wav filename indicate what method flags were used.
 ```bash
 # Generate audio using the example instructions and play the output.
 python src/main.py instructions.json